I’m going to say one word and then I want you to try to visualize the type of person that the term describes. That word is hippie.

 Without any income, Mary once again returned to Washington in early 1863 and attempted to set up her medical practice.
 Yet, she was unable to turn her back on those in need.
 She observed that thousands of women had come to the city in search of their loved ones, but most had no money.
 Even when they did have funds, finding available lodging was nearly impossible.
 As a result, many of these women wandered the streets, sleeping in public parks and the entranceways of homes.

-Walker secured aid from the city’s mayor to set a home for “unprotected females and children.”
+Walker secured aid from the city’s mayor to set up a home for “unprotected females and children.”
 She rented a house on 10th Street – right across from the historic Ford’s Theater – and placed the following advertisement in the Washington newspapers: “Dr. Mary Walker has the pleasure to inform those females who are homeless that she has secured respectable rooms where they can remain overnight, free of charge.”
 It was the first woman’s home ever established in that city.

-In November, she penned a letter to Secretary of War Edwin Stanton requesting that she be able to set up her own regiment, which included naming herself as surgeon.
+In November, she penned a letter to Secretary of War Edwin Stanton requesting that she be able to set up her own regiment, which included naming herself as a surgeon.
 Her request was rejected.

 Her next step was to write to President Lincoln directly, asking that she be assigned to one of the Washington, DC hospitals.
 The President sent her a personal reply, which partially read, “The Medical Department of the army is an organized system in the hands of men supposed to be learned in that profession and I am sure it would injure the service for me, with strong hand, to thrust among them anyone, male or female, against their consent.”
 He continued, “If they are willing for Dr. Mary Walker to have charge of a female ward, if there be one, I also am willing, but I am sure controversy on the subject will not subserve the public interest.”

-Never the one to give up, Mary next asked Congressman Farnsworth to write a letter of recommendation of her behalf.
+Never the one to give up, Mary next asked Congressman Farnsworth to write a letter of recommendation on her behalf.
 In response, the Board of Medical Officers at the Department of the Cumberland handed down a scolding decision, basically stating that Dr. Walker was totally unqualified and that “her practical acquaintance with diseases and the use of remedies is not greater than most housewives possess.”
 Instead, they felt that she was best suited to work as a nurse or in obstetrics.

 One can just imagine the frustration and anger that Mary felt with this latest rejection.